Barbara West: Schooling and career

 As a child, Barbara attended the Worshipful Boarding School in Purley, England, and went on to attend the Truro High School all-girls school and St. Luke's College in Exeter.
 After college, Barbara became a governess to a Cornish family and moved with them to Spain until the outbreak of the Spanish Civil War in 1936.
 After returning to England, Barbara taught at a high school in Guildford.

 In the 1950s, Barbara taught at a school in Truro, and she later became deputy head of physical education at Plymstock School until 1972.

 Marriages

 In 1938, Barbara married Stanley Winder, a rugby player.
 The two were married for 13 years before Stanley died of a heart attack in 1951.
 Barbara was married to her second husband, William Ernest Barrel Dainton, from 1952 until his death in 1990.
+She had no children by either marriage.

 Later life

 Throughout her life, Barbara avoided all publicity associated with the Titanic.
-As she aged and became one of only a handful of living survivors, interest in Barbara's story grew, but she refused to discuss the disaster outside her family circle, often saying she wanted 'nothing to do with the Titanic people'.
+As she aged and became one of only a handful of living survivors, more interest in Barbara's story grew, but she refused to discuss the disaster outside her family circle, often saying she wanted 'nothing to do with the Titanic people'.
 She did, however, communicate sparingly with the British Titanic Society, but such communication was heavily guarded.

 Her later years saw her living in Truro, where she volunteered as a guide at the Truro Cathedral which contains a memorial tablet to her father.